DjangoForAll/Django-Course/Capstone/3_User_Stories/Content/Readme.md

 - Manage list of patients:
   Filtering and sorting the patients should be doable.
 - CRUD operations on patient object:
-  A nurse can create a patient object with their personal details and update the below categories during the first visit.
+  A nurse can register a patient with their personal details to the facility the former belongs to and update the below categories during the first visit.
 Provision for sending an email with the treatment summary report consisting of all the data collected about the patient should be done.
 Patient records should have a soft-delete option.

   A patient object has 4 major categories:

   - Personal Details